By Dr. Charles Patterson, WCI Columnist

 For instance, I have participated in this match (formally referred to as the Joint Service Graduate Medical Education Selection Board) four times.
 I have successfully matched only twice.

 I am no Osler, nor am I a slouch.
-Because the selection process favors physicians who are finishing a general medical officer tour or who are “out in the field,” graduating medical students are generally prioritized last for training.
-So if you are a fourth year medical student competing for a rare specialty position against a group of more senior physician-officers, you will probably want a letter of recommendation from Hippocrates in order to be seriously considered.
+Because the selection process favors physicians who are finishing a general medical officer tour or who are “out in the field”, graduating medical students are generally prioritized last for training.
+So if you are a fourth-year medical student competing for a rare specialty position against a group of more senior physician-officers, you will probably want a letter of recommendation from Hippocrates to be seriously considered.

 The military, like medicine, is a fickle lover.
-You may love it, you will certainly hate it, and often there are mixed feelings of both.
-There are days (or weeks…) when you would gladly separate at the earliest possible convenience, and others that inspire you to the point of tears.
-We are an odd community (and small, representing just 1% of the population), but as the years pass it starts to feel more like family.
+You may love it, and you will certainly hate it.
+Often, there are mixed feelings of both.
+There are days (or weeks…) when you would gladly separate at the earliest possible convenience and others that inspire you to the point of tears.
+We are an odd community (and small, representing just 1% of the population), but as the years pass, it starts to feel more like family.
 For those who reach retirement age (20 years of Active Duty Service), a very generous retirement benefits package awaits.
-This includes health care for life and an inflation-adjusted annuity.
+This includes healthcare for life and an inflation-adjusted annuity.

-Further yet still, many military physicians retire well before 50 years of age, leaving decades of high-earning years in the civilian world to continue saving, investing, and giving.
-Point being: if your family can find a way to thrive, if you can reach contentment and enjoy the experience, then a career in the military can be a fantastic pathway.
+Many military physicians also retire well before 50 years old, leaving decades of high-earning years in the civilian world to continue saving, investing, and giving.
+Point being: if your family can find a way to thrive and if you can reach contentment and enjoy the experience, then a career in the military can be a fantastic pathway.